 Classroom management is commonly challenging in middle schools.
-Class-wide function-related intervention teams (CW-FIT) is a multi-tiered intervention designed to decrease problem behaviors at the classroom level.
-It is comprised of evidence-based practices such as teaching classroom expectations, increasing teacher praise, and using positive reinforcement in an interdependent group contingency.
+Class-wide function-related intervention teams (CW-FIT) is a multitiered intervention designed to decrease problem behaviors at the classroom level.
+It is comprises evidencebased practices such as teaching classroom expectations, increasing teacher praise, and using positive reinforcement in an interdependent group contingency.
 CW-FIT has shown promise in a variety of school settings, but it has not been tested in middle school art classrooms.
 This initial investigation examined the effects of CW-FIT using a single-subject ABAB design in two middle school art classrooms.
-Results indicated that class on-task behavior increased by more than 25% and teacher praise-to-reprimand ratios more than doubled during CW-FIT implementation compared to baseline levels.
+Results indicated that class on-task behavior increased by more than 25% and teacher praise-to-reprimand ratios more than doubled during CW-FIT implementation compared with baseline levels.
 Results also indicated that on-task behavior for students identified as at risk for behavioral disorders improved by more than 18% during the intervention.
 Teachers and students found the intervention to be socially valid.
 Resulting implications were promising for using CW-FIT in other middle school art classrooms.

+Keywords

-Keywords: middle school, art classrooms, classroom expectations, social skills, praise, token economy, group contingency, self-management
+middle school, classroom intervention, social support, self-management